-There are 2 types of polarizing filters; linear and circular.
+There are two types of polarizing filters; linear and circular.

-Linear filters are traditionally used in film photography, whereas circular is used in digital as they’re designed to not confuse the camera’s autofocus.
-When the circular filter is attached to the end of your lens, you can still rotate the filter.
+When you attach the circular filter to the end of your lens, you can still rotate the filter.
 This changes the direction in which the light is polarized.

 When shooting in direct sunlight, you’ll often find that your images come out harsh with an overexposed feel.
-Think about when you’re in the sun with no sunglasses on – it’s hard to see.
+Think about when you’re in the sun with no sunglasses on.
+It’s hard to see, right?

 Polarizers work by only allowing in light from a certain direction, removing glare from photos.

-Now have a look at a similar photo below which was taken with a polarizing filter.
+Now have a look at a similar photo below, but this time I used a polarizing filter.

-Polarizing filters also remove haze from photos which has the biggest affect when taking a photo of a distant subject or scene.
-This makes the sky look much more blue and all the colours more vibrant and saturated.
+Polarizing filters also remove haze from photos.
+This is the most obvious when taking a photo of a distant subject or scene.
+It makes the sky look much more blue and all the colors more vibrant and saturated.